Forecast issued at 4:05 pm EDT on Tuesday 28 March 2017.

 A west to northwesterly flow over Tasmania will strengthen tomorrow ahead of a cold front that will cross the state in the afternoon and evening.
 A trough will weaken over western Tasmania early on Thursday, while a high over the Bight slowly extends a ridge towards the state later in the day.
 The ridge will move to the east of Tasmania on Friday, as the next front approaches from the west.
 The front will cross the state on Saturday morning with a ridge redeveloping rapidly by the evening.

 Forecast for Tuesday until midnight

 - Partly cloudy.

 Small Craft Alert for Wednesday for Central Plateau Lakes

-- Northerly 10 to 20 knots turning northwesterly 15 to 20 knots in the middle of the day.
-Winds may reach up to 25 knots during this afternoon.
+- Northwesterly 15 to 20 knots turning west to southwesterly below 10 knots in the evening.
+Winds may reach up to 25 knots during the day.

 Please be awareWind gusts can be 40 percent stronger than the averages given here.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.

 The next routine forecast will be issued at 5:00 am EDT Wednesday.